MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     Locally, you've called the function and uploaded the file to the storage emulator successfully.

+<a name="use-visual-studio-code-extension-to-deploy-to-hosting-environment"></a>

-## Use Visual Studio Code extension to deploy to hosting environment
+## Deploy to Azure with Visual Studio Code

 1. In Visual Studio Code, open the **Azure Explorer**, then right-click the deployment icon under **Functions** to deploy your app: